Perception-Aligned AI Outputs: End-to-End Visual Prediction for Uncertainty Communication in Clinical Decision-Making: Acknowledgements

 In this experiment, we investigate a multiclass classification and prediction of disease progression in Alzheimer's disease in a longitudinal study.
-The ML model is to generate automatically a visual display with different colored stripes to express the different states of the disease.
+The DL model is to produce a visual display with different colored stripes to express the different states of the disease.
 The colors chosen in this case are as follows: \textit{Alzheimer's Disease (AD)}: red, \textit{Mild Cognitive impairment (MCI)}: blue, \textit{Cognitively Normal (CN)}: green.
 Therefore, as shown in \ref{fig:results_AD}A, trajectories of cognitive statues over 24 months (including baseline T0 and three referral sessions (T1 ($6^{th}$ month), T2 ($12^{th}$ month), T3 ($24^{th}$ month) ) is demonstrated by a sequence of 4 stripes in which each strip denotes the disease state by its corresponding color.
 Stripes are followed by a black strip to denote the \textit{RU} area.
 Figure \ref{fig:results_AD}a shows four examples of desired target images for four different subjects with four different longitudinal trajectories.

-The clinical data used in this experiment is obtained from the \textit{Alzheimer's Disease Neuroimaging Initiative} (\textit{ADNI}) database (\href{http://adni.loni.usc.edu/}{http://ida.loni.usc.edu}).
-Only the subjects that have a baseline scan and showed up for follow-up visits at 6, 12 and 24 months later, have been considered in this longitudinal study.
-A total number of 1043 subjects met the follow-up condition, and were categorized into 3 classes AD, MCI, and CN, in baseline and referral sessions.
-Multimodal tabular data containing features extracted from \textit{MRI} and \textit{PET} sequences, as well as \textit{demographic information} and \textit{cognitive measurements} were used as input features as in our prior works \cite{neuroimage_sola, frontiers_sola}.
+The clinical data used in this experiment is obtained from the \textit{Alzheimer's Disease Neuroimaging Initiative} (\textit{ADNI}) database (\href{http://adni.loni.usc.edu/}{http://ida.loni.usc.edu}) and a total number of 1043 subjects met the trajectories' conditions.
+Multimodal tabular data containing features extracted from \textit{MRI} and \textit{PET} sequences, as well as \textit{demographic information} and \textit{cognitive measurements} were used as input features similar to \cite{neuroimage_sola, frontiers_sola}.